braydentang1/NHLPlayoffs/README.md

 http://hockeyanalytics.com/2016/07/elo-ratings-for-the-nhl/

-Credit to my good friend Mr. Riley Peters for several discussions on logic flaws in the processing as well as multiple ideas for improving the model.
+Credit to my good friend Riley Peters for several discussions on logic flaws in the processing as well as multiple ideas for improving the model.